 The first European settlement in southern Africa was established by the Dutch East India Company in Table Bay (Cape Town) in 1652.
-Created to supply passing ships, the colony grew quickly as Dutch farmers were settled to grow produce.
-Shortly after the establishment of the colony, slaves were imported from East Africa, Madagascar and the East Indies, their labour and skills facilitating the growth of the colony which, by the early 1700s was spreading into the hinterland.
+Created to supply passing ships, the colony grew quickly as Dutch farmers settled to grow produce.
+Shortly after the establishment of the colony, slaves were imported from East Africa, Madagascar and the East Indies.